Best Genetic Engineering Colleges 2021

 University of Cambridge

-The Department of Genetics at University of Cambridge is one of the most revered Genetic Engineering colleges not only in the UK but across continents.
+The Department of Genetics at the University of Cambridge is one of the most revered Genetic Engineering colleges not only in the UK but across continents.
 It hosts close to 83 researchers from diverse specialization areas like Functional Genomics, Cell Biology, Microbial Genetics, Evolution, and Population Genetics.
 When it comes to degree programs, it offers both undergraduate and postgraduate level courses.
-In particular, its 4-year KAUST PhD Scholarship provides students with complete fee cover as well as an annual stipend.
+In particular, its 4-year KAUST PhD Scholarship provides students with complete fee coverage as well as an annual stipend.

 Wellcome Centre for Human Genetics, University of Oxford

-As a research institute within the Nuffield Department of Medicine, the Wellcome Centre for Human Genetics at University of Oxford is known to be one of the top providers of advanced level genetic engineering courses and parallel areas.
-It is home to nearly 400 qualified researchers who are engaged in conducting large scale investigations ranging from disease and structural biology-related studies to human, population, and translational genetics.
+As a research institute within the Nuffield Department of Medicine, the Wellcome Centre for Human Genetics at the University of Oxford is known to be one of the top providers of advanced-level genetic engineering courses and parallel areas.
+It is home to nearly 400 qualified researchers who are engaged in conducting large-scale investigations ranging from disease and structural biology-related studies to human, population, and translational genetics.
 It offers five fully-funded doctoral studentships in Genomic Medicine and Statistics to give individuals a practical dimension.
 In addition to that, it offers the prestigious NDM Prize Studentships geared towards equipping students financially for a career in research.
 The university, apart from being one of the best Genetic Engineering colleges globally, also offers acclaimed degree programs in allied areas of Neurosciences, Structural Biology and infection, among others.

 Johns Hopkins University